-The fragments come from at least six different imprints, of which all but one is coloured.
+The fragments come from at least five different imprints, probably more, of which all but one are coloured.

 All cards are fairly well preserved.
 Still, the suit designation of

-two of them knights can only be ascertained indirectly with the use of
+two of the knights can only be ascertained indirectly with the use of

-two of the other four packs!
-While the knights of swords and coins have
+two of the other closely related packs!
+While the knights of swords and

-clear suit symbols, the remaining two do not.
-Of these, one is unique in
+coins have clear suit symbols, the remaining two do not.
+Of these, one

-the entire material, while the other is a mirror-image equivalent of a
+is unique in the entire material, while the other is a mirror-image

-the knight of batons, which by a chain reaction of similar eliminations
+knight as the knight of batons, which by a chain reaction

 Note that both the knave